 I’ve heard the list is rigged—that only lawyers who advertise with you make it.
 Is that the case?

 Nope.
 The Top Lawyers list is unaffected by which attorneys advertise with 5280.
-Local attorneys sometimes choose to advertise regardless of whether they make the list, but if they choose to advertise is not taken into consideration.
-Period.
+Local attorneys sometimes choose to advertise after they’ve been selected for the list, but how much, if, or when lawyers choose to advertise is not taken into consideration.

 Did you check out each attorney?